-Quantitative, qualitative, and mixed methods research will be considered, including historical and policy analyses related to Charlotte neighborhoods or the Charlotte Metropolitan region.
-Preference will be given to projects that include or focus on the Charlotte Metropolitan area, although promising projects that examine the above issues outside of but applicable to the geographic area will be considered.
-While the Opportunity Task Force focused on children, youth, and young adults, the Fellowship will consider impacts across the life course.
+Proposals using quantitative, qualitative, and mixed methods research will be considered, including historical and policy analyses related to Charlotte neighborhoods or the Charlotte metropolitan region.
+Preference will be given to projects that include or focus on the Charlotte region, although promising projects that examine the above issues outside of but applicable to the geographic area will be considered.
+The Fellowship will consider projects that address relevant topics across the life course.